Introduction

 Savage’s contributions to poker management have earned him multiple accolades:

-- Inducted into the Poker Room Manager's Hall of Fame (2003): As the inaugural inductee, he was honoured for contributing to poker room management and tournament operations.
+- Inducted into the Poker Room Manager's Hall of Fame (2003): As the inaugural inductee, he was honoured for contributing to poker room management and poker tournament operations.

 - Poker Hall of Fame Nominations: Despite not being a professional player, Savage has been nominated multiple times for the Poker Hall of Fame.